kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	:align: center
 	:width: 750px

 To counteract this problem one can use weighted least squares, with smaller weights on the high-variance observations (i.e. apply a weight inversely proportional to the variance).
 Weighted least squares minimizes: :math:`f(\mathrm{b}) = \sum_i^n{(w_ie_i)^2}`, with different weights, :math:`w_i` for each error term.
-We do not cover weighted-least squares in the course though.
+We do not cover weighted-least squares in this book.
 More on this topic can be found in the book by Draper and Smith (p 224 to 229, 3rd edition).

 .. _LS-autocorrelation-test: